-Connecting a Meraki SDWAN spoke site to a Cisco+ Secure Connect region creates 2 Auto VPN tunnels to the corresponding DC pairs with primary and secondary DC hubs automatically assigned
+Connecting a Meraki SD-WAN spoke site to a Secure Connect region creates 2 Auto VPN tunnels to the corresponding DC pairs with primary and secondary DC hubs automatically assigned

-After successfully connecting Meraki SDWAN branch sites and establishing Auto VPN connection to Secure Connect regions, this completes integration of the Meraki SD-WAN branch networks to the Cisco+ Secure Connect fabric.
+After successfully connecting Meraki SD-WAN branch sites and establishing Auto VPN connection to Secure Connect regions, this completes the integration of the Meraki SD-WAN branch networks to the Secure Connect fabric.

-Clicking on any one of the onboarded SD-WAN branch Site will display a side bar for that site.
-This side bar will give the following details:
+- Clicking on any one of the on-boarded Meraki SD-WAN branch sites will display a side drawer for that site.
+This side drawer will give the following details:

-- The list of Local Networks with associated subnets and a link to navigate to the Site-to-Site page, where we can choose which subnets needs to have VPN enabled and traffic passing through the Auto VPN tunnel
+- The list of Local Networks with the associated subnets and a navigation link to the Security & SD-WAN > Configure > Site-to-Site VPN page, where you can choose which subnets need to have VPN enabled and traffic passing through the Auto VPN tunnel.

-- Information of the Cisco+ Secure Connect region and its connectivity status.
+- Information on the Secure Connect region and its connectivity status.

 Some times, the Meraki devices (MS/MR/MV) connected to the MX will experience Meraki Cloud communication connectivity loss.
 This might cause them to fetch their configuration from the Meraki Cloud or result in loss of MV stream.
 In this case, please navigate to Security and SDWAN > Traffic Shaping page of the impacted network's MX device.
 Configure the VPN exclusion rules with following CIDRs excluded from the Full tunnel VPN.